ibm-cloud-docs/Cloudant/release_info/cli-change-log.md

 In this change log, you can learn about the latest changes, improvements, and updates for the {{site.data.keyword.cloudantfull}} CLI.

+## Version 0.2.4
+{: #cli-024}

+Version `0.2.4` of CLI was released on 13 November 2024.

+- Upgraded to {{site.data.keyword.cloudant_short_notm}} Go SDK version: `0.9.1`.
+- Updated dependencies.
+- Updated documentation.

 ## Version 0.2.3
 {: #cli-023}

+This is a deprecated version upgrade to the latest release.
+{: deprecated}

 Version `0.2.3` of CLI was released on 23 September 2024.